msv-lab/f1x/doc/Manual.md

 ### Advanced configuration ###

-Various algorithm parameters can be modified in the `Config.h.in` file (requires reconfiguration and recompilation).
+Various algorithm parameters can be set in the `Config.h.in` file (requires reconfiguration and recompilation).

 ## Related publications ##